shekcon/snake/README.md

 #### But in the furture i hope get more stuff in game like menu, save info and setting.

-#### If U dont understand something or help me improve coding, maybe figure out some bug  just contact me on fb account https://fb.com/shekcon
+#### If someone dont understand something or help me improve coding, maybe figure out some bug just contact me on fb account  [Shekcon](https://fb.com/shekcon)

 ### In ver 0.2:
  - Have better welcome console